pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/resources/_index.md

 ---
-title: "Resources"
+title: "Intro to Pulumi: Resources"
-meta_desc: An in depth look at Pulumi resources and their usage.
+meta_desc: Resources represent the fundamental units that make up your cloud infrastructure.
+Learn how Pulumi resources work and how to use them in this guide.
 menu:
   intro:
     identifier: resources